BitCANN/bitcann-contracts/README.md

 ---

-### FAQs
+## FAQs

 #### How are domains sold?
-Domains are sold through an auction process with the following rules:
+Domains are sold through a blind auction.
+The auction starts using the [RegistrationAuction](#registrationauction) Contract and bids are made using the [Bid](#bid) contract.

-- Starting bid >= 0.025 BCH
-- Minimum bid increment: 5% higher than previous bid
-- Default duration: 144 blocks (~1 day)
-- Extension rules:
-  - New bids extend auction by 72 blocks
-  - No extension if >72 blocks remaining

-#### How are auction proceeds distributed?
+#### Who earns from the auction sales?
-The funds from successful auctions are distributed as follows:

-First 2 years:
+0 - 4 years:
 - 50% to miners
 - 50% to development team

-Onwards
+4 - forever
 - 100% to miners

-#### Are the names revealed upfront?
+#### When are names revealed?
-No, the auction begins by the interested party providing a hash256(name) which is 32 bytes.
-Only the interested parties in the domain can know by hashing the name they desire.
+During the auction, the domain name exists only as a 32-byte hash in the registrationPairNFT's commitment.
+After the auction's `auctionEndBlock` is reached and bidding has ended, the name can be revealed by either the winner or any other party using the [RevealName](#revealname) contract.

+To claim domain ownership, the auction winner must:
+1. Reveal the actual name that matches the hash
+2. Wait at least 2 blocks after revealing. ([why?](#proveinvaliddomain))
+3. If no one proves the name invalid during this period, the winner can claim ownership via [DomainFactory](#domainfactory)

-#### When is the name revealed?
+#### What makes a name valid??
-The names are revealed when the auction ends, anyone or the winning bidder can make a transaction revealing the name in an OP_RETURN.

-#### What type of names does it support?
+1. The name must consist of only these characters
   - Letters (a-z or A-Z)
   - Numbers (0-9)
   - Hyphens (-)
+2. The name cannot start and end with `-`
+3. The name must end with tld

 #### How is the correctness of the name verified?
-Once the name is revealed the bidder has to wait atleast 2 blocks to claim the domain.
-This interval provide an opportinity to anyone how can prove that the domain is invalid by providing the name and index of the invalid character.
-If the name is indeed invalid, the funds are transfered to the party who proved the name to be invalid as reward for keep in system in check. `proveDomainInvalid`
+Once the name is revealed the winner must wait atleast 2 blocks to claim the domain [[DomainFactory]](#domainfactory).
+This interval provide an opportinity to anyone how can prove that the domain is invalid by providing the name and index of the invalid character. [[ProveInvalidDomain]](#proveinvaliddomain)

 #### How are auctions created?
 The creation of auction is single-threaded i.e a single NFT with minting capaility is used to create new auctions, each new auction is given an auctionID.
 For example: If the current value of the NFT's commitment is 7 then any new auction that is created will have the auctionID of 8.
 Along with the minting NFT, 2 more NFTs are issued as part of the auction creation process.
-part0: auctionID(8 bytes) + nameHash(32 bytes) + value(0.025 BCH)
+part0: auctionID(8 bytes) + name(bytes) + value(0.025 BCH)
-part1: auctionID(8 bytes) + auctionEndBlock(4 bytes) + bidderLockingBytecode(25 bytes) + isNameRevealed(1 byte)
+part1: auctionID(8 bytes) + auctionEndBlock(4 bytes) + bidderLockingBytecode(25 bytes)

 It is important to understand that the auctionID can also be seen as registrationID, the reasoning for it will be explained later.